CS591P1-29/The-Quest-of-Legends-T29/README.md

      - LigntningSpells
    - Potions

 Map (A new base class.
-The maps of two games have a bunch of common attributes, so we just re-use them)
+The maps of two games have a bunch of common attributes, so we just re-use them.
+It provides better encapsulation and scalability.)
    - TheQuestMap (It's the same as the previous implementation)
-   - TheQuestOfLegendsMap (A new class that is slightly different from ↑)
+   - TheQuestOfLegendsMap (A new class that is slightly different from ↑.
+We re-use some code and add new code)

 Teams (A new base class.
-The teams of two games have a bunch of common attributes, so we just re-use them)
+The teams of two games have a bunch of common attributes, so we just re-use them.
+It provides better encapsulation and scalability.)
    - TeamTheQuest (It's the same as the previous implementation)
-   - TeamTheQuestOfLegends (A new class that is slightly different from ↑)
+   - TeamTheQuestOfLegends (A new class that is slightly different from ↑.
+We re-use some code and add new code)

 Simulation (A new base class.
-The simulation process of two games have common attributes, so we just re-use them)
+The simulation process of two games have common attributes, so we just re-use them.
+It provides better encapsulation and scalability.)
    - TheQuestSimulation (It's the same as the previous implementation)
-   - TheQuestOfLegendsSimulation
+   - TheQuestOfLegendsSimulation (A new class that simulates the game "The Quest of Legends".)

-Main (Add new functionality: player can choose which game he wants to play)
+Main (Add new functionality: player can choose which game he wants to play.)
-Backpack (Every hero has a backpack which stores all his items)
+Backpack (Every hero has a backpack which stores all his items.
+It provides better encapsulation.)
-Probability
+Probability (A helper class that processing probability.
+It provides better encapsulation and scalability)
 Rounds (Add new functionality: Ability augmentation)
-ZshColors
+ZshColors (A helper class that make us easier to use colors to represent all messages.
+It provides better encapsulation.)

 -----------------------------------------------
 When hero is not in a fight with monster, he can